codevineyard/hello-world/README.md

 # Hello World!

-This project is a test for using Maven Central.
+A test project for using the Central Repository.